Marsh Critter Charters LLC

 • Tiger SharkTiger Shark

-• Captain James takes you on a focused 3-hour shark fishing adventure through Hilton Head's May and Cooper Rivers.
-You'll fish from his 1720 Action Craft Fly Fisher, targeting blacktip, bonnethead, bull, lemon, and tiger sharks in these productive waters.
-The trip works great for families and handles up to 4 people, whether you're new to fishing or have been at it for years.
-With three departure times daily starting at 7:30 AM, you get his local expertise and years of knowledge about where these sharks feed.
-It's a solid way to experience Hilton Head's fishing scene with someone who knows these rivers inside and out.
+• Captain James takes you out on a 3-hour shark fishing adventure that's perfect for families and anglers of all skill levels.
+You'll cruise the scenic May and Cooper Rivers on his 1720 Action Craft Fly Fisher, targeting blacktip, bonnethead, bull, lemon, and tiger sharks in Hilton Head's productive inshore waters.
+This private trip accommodates up to 4 guests with morning, midday, and afternoon departure times available.
+Captain James brings years of local knowledge to help you find the action while keeping everyone comfortable and engaged.
+Whether you're new to fishing or chase sharks regularly, you'll get hands-on guidance and learn about the area's marine life.
+It's a great way to experience Hilton Head's fishing scene with an experienced local captain who knows these waters inside and out.

 Trip Pricing and Availabilities: